In vitro gold standard assay for predicting bioabsorption and biouptake by human intestines.

 What is Caco-2 Permeability Assay? – Predict Human Intestinal Bioabsorption and Biouptake of a Substance

-The Caco-2 permeability assay is considered to be the golden standard method in nutraceutical and pharmaceutical industries for in vitro prediction of in vivo human intestinal bioabsorption and biouptake of a food/nutritional product or medicine candidate.
+The Caco-2 permeability assay is considered to be the golden standard method in pharmaceutical industries for in vitro prediction of in vivo human intestinal bioabsorption and biouptake of medicine candidate.
+It is also recognize as a good tool in nutraceutical field for food/nutritional product.
 In drug discovery field, Caco-2 permeability assay is also used to predict drug-drug interactions (DDIs) of orally administered drugs.
 The FDA recommends that drug-drug interactions should be performed during drug development (FDA Guidance for Pharmaceutical Industry).

 More Facts About Caco-2 Permeability Assay

 - The Caco-2 Permeability Assay utilizes a Caco-2 cell layer grown on a supportive membrane surface that separates two compartments.
 Typically, the substance to be studied is added to the apical side of a confluent monolayer of Caco-2 cells and permeability is measured by monitoring the appearance of the test compound on the opposite side (basolateral side) of the monolayer.

 - Bi-directional Caco-2 permeability assay can also be performed if requested.
 If performing a bi-directional assay, the efflux ratio (ER) will also be calculated from the ratio of B-to-A and A-to-B permeability.

 - Pure compound: 15 mg (small molecules) or 200 mg (large molecules/peptides)

 - Mixture substance: 20 mL (liquid) or 20 g (solid)